 The Wellness Committee is responsible for establishing and measuring the implementation of the District's Wellness Policy.
 The Superintendent-Director or designee will ensure compliance with recommended state guidelines.
 Committee members work collaboratively and offer multiple perspectives to assure that the Wellness Policy is designed to optimize the health and well-being of students, and fulfills the requirements of Section 204 of The Child Nutrition and WIC Reauthorization Act of 2004 (Public Law 108-265).

-The goals and guidelines outlined below for the Greater Fall River Vocational School District through categories provided under the guidance of the Wellness School Assessment Tool (WellSAT) 2.0, per recommendation of the Massachusetts Department of Elementary and Secondary Education.
+The policy below provides goals and guidelines for the Greater Fall River Vocational School District through categories provided under the guidance of the Wellness School Assessment Tool (WellSAT) 2.0, per recommendation of the Massachusetts Department of Elementary and Secondary Education.

-- Students receive a standards-based health education curriculum and nutritional topics shall be integrated within the comprehensive health education program.
+- Students receive a standards-based health education curriculum, and nutrition topics shall be integrated within the comprehensive health education program.